suprabhasupi/blog/contents/posts/80-github-tips/80-github-tips.md

 2. **Resolve Conflict**

     Let’s say, you took a pull from main branch and you had a conflict.
-    There are few command which will help you in terms of fixing or aborting the conflict.
+    There are a few commands which will help you in terms of fixing or aborting the conflict.

-    This command will help to see list of commits which caused conflict
+    This command will help to see a list of commits that caused conflict
     ```sh
     $ git log --merge
     ```